Assassination of William McKinley

 William McKinley, the 25th president of the United States, was shot on the grounds of the Pan-American Exposition in the Temple of Music in Buffalo, New York, on September 6, 1901, six months into his second term.
 He was shaking hands with the public when an anarchist, Leon Czolgosz, shot him twice in the abdomen.
 McKinley died on September 14 of gangrene caused by the wounds.
 He was the third American president to be assassinated, following Abraham Lincoln in 1865 and James A. Garfield in 1881.

 McKinley enjoyed meeting the public and was reluctant to accept the security available to his office.
 Secretary to the President George B. Cortelyou feared that an assassination attempt would take place during a visit to the Temple of Music and took it off the schedule twice, but McKinley restored it each time.

 Czolgosz had lost his job during the economic Panic of 1893 and turned to anarchism, a political philosophy adhered to by contemporary assassins of foreign leaders.
 He regarded McKinley as a symbol of oppression and was convinced that it was his duty as an anarchist to kill him.
 He was unable to get near the president during an earlier visit, but he shot him twice as McKinley reached to shake his hand in the reception line at the temple.
 One bullet grazed McKinley; the other entered his abdomen and was never found.

-McKinley initially appeared to be recovering, but his conditions deteriorated on September 13 as his wounds became gangrenous.
+McKinley initially appeared to be recovering, but his condition deteriorated on September 13 as his wounds became gangrenous.
 He died at 2:15 am on September 14 and was succeeded by his vice president, Theodore Roosevelt.
-Czolgosz was sentenced to death and executed in the electric chair, and Congress passed legislation to officially charge the Secret Service with the responsibility for protecting the president.
+A month later, Czolgosz was convicted of first degree murder and was sentenced to death.
+He was executed by the electric chair on October 29.
+Congress later passed legislation to officially charge the Secret Service with the responsibility for protecting the president.

 Background

 In September 1901, William McKinley was at the height of his power as president.
 Elected in 1896, during the serious economic depression resulting from the Panic of 1893, he had defeated his Democratic rival, William Jennings Bryan.
-McKinley led the nation both to a return to prosperity and to victory in the Spanish–American War in 1898, taking possession of such Spanish colonies as Puerto Rico and the Philippines.
+McKinley led the nation both to a return to prosperity and to victory in the Spanish–American War in 1898, taking possession of such Spanish colonies as Puerto Rico, Guam and the Philippines in emulation of the era's overseas imperialism.
 Re-elected handily in a rematch against Bryan in 1900, according to historian Eric Rauchway, "it looked as if the McKinley Administration would continue peaceably unbroken for another four years, a government devoted to prosperity".

 McKinley's original vice president, Garret Hobart, had died in 1899, and McKinley left the choice of a running mate to the 1900 Republican National Convention.
-In advance of the convention, New York's Republican political boss, Senator Thomas C. Platt, saw an opportunity to politically sideline his state's governor, former assistant secretary of the Navy Theodore Roosevelt, by pushing for his nomination as vice president.
+In advance of the convention, New York's Republican political boss, Senator Thomas C. Platt, saw an opportunity to politically sideline his state's governor, Theodore Roosevelt, by pushing for his nomination as vice president.
 Roosevelt accepted the nomination and was elected on McKinley's ticket.